-During the year the size of the Fund fell below the minimum amount.
+During the year the size of the Fund remained below the minimum amount.
 The Board has not undertaken any of the measures above at this stage.
 This is because SEGC expects the Fund will receive recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
 This will assist to return the assets of the Fund to the minimum amount of \$100 million.
-In addition, there has been progress on a proposal to introduce certain caps on claims on the NGF which would affect the amount required to be held in the NGF.
+In addition, during the year, Corporations Regulations 7.5.72A and 7.5.72B were introduced which provide for participant related limits on compensation from the NGF and claimant related limits on compensation from the NGF.
+This affects the amount required to be held in the NGF.

 SEGC continues to monitor the amount in the Fund and the minimum amount in accordance with its capital management plan.
-Levies may be required to return the Fund to the minimum amount
+Levies may be required to return the Fund to the minimum amount.